-Stumped on what to post today on your Instagram Story?
-Consider making a fill-in-the-blank Instagram Story template!
-Also known as "Instagram Games," Fill-in-the-blank Instagram Story templates are a fun, light-weight way to add personality to your Instagram Story strategy.
+Also known as "Instagram Games," Fill-in-the-blank Instagram Story templates are a fun way to add personality to your Instagram Story strategy.

 Unlike most IG stories, fill-in-the-blank templates are based around text, not photos or video, so you don’t to capture original footage to make them.
-As a result, it’s often cheap and quick to make a fill-in-the-blank Instagram Story template.
+As a result, it’s often easiest to make a fill-in-the-blank Instagram Story template.
 In this article, I'll show you how to use Instagram's built-in Story templates, as well as how to create your own unique design online.

 Instagram recently launched a set of pre-made templates in Story's "Create" mode.
 These can give you inspiration if you need to make content quickly on the go and add variety to a Story.